Sara-Iftikhar/cs231n_assignments_2017/readme.md

 ## Acknowledgments

-The work in this assignment has been influenced by following repositories
+The work in this assignment has been influenced by following repositories/works

 https://github.com/Burton2000/CS231n-2017